RsGoksel/G_ESRGAN/README.md

 https://github.com/RsGoksel/G_ESRGAN/assets/80707238/7025522f-228c-4bcd-8f11-62b3c68611e1
 ___________________________________________________________________________

-Because of this GAN models training dataset, inference results will be better which involes anime images or sort of artifical images like CGI mostly.
+As a result of the GAN models' training dataset, inference results tend to perform better, particularly when dealing with images that include anime or other forms of artificial imagery, like CGI.

-_Other general GAN models will coming soon__ 👌

 ![Yugi](https://github.com/RsGoksel/G_ESRGAN/assets/80707238/b3c9bbb3-580d-4a80-93fb-581d8bd3b1b3)
 _______________________________________________________________